Ameya79/FocusFrame-PixxelHack-Webathon-1.0-/README.md

 # 🎯 FocusFrame — A Beautiful Focus Timer Web App

 # Project Link - https://focusframe-mhtj.onrender.com
-- The Render App Wake Up may take some time please be patient :)
+- The App Wake Up may take some time please be patient :)

 **FocusFrame** is a visually stunning, distraction-free timer app built for productivity, clarity, and elegance.
 Designed for the **ACM TCET PixxelHack Webathon**, it combines modern web UI aesthetics with a lightweight Flask backend — all in a single, seamless deployment.